Dragonchain-Community/dragonchain-uvn-install-guide/automatic-install.md

     ```chmod u+x ./install_dragonchain_uvn.sh```

+    *Note: This command will not output anything to the screen if it worked.*

 5. Run the installation script (copy and paste the following command into Git Bash or your terminal)

     ``` sudo ./install_dragonchain_uvn.sh```